 - The proposed development includes relatively minor alteration and additions to an existing business which operates under a previously issued Ministerial approval.
-For this reason, this application has been made under the provisions of Section 75W of the Environmental Planning & Assessment Act 1979(which relates to modification of Ministerial approvals).
-As such, the proposed development will be determined by the Minister for Planning. - The subject land has a current zoning of IN1 General Industrial under the provisions of the Oberon Local Environmental Plan 2013 (LEP).
-The proposed development is permissible under the current zoning. - The proposed development is consistent with the provisions of Oberon Council Development Control Plan, including Part D 'Commercial & Industrial Development', - The proposed development is consistent with the context and setting of the locality, being consistent with the existing development on the site and appropriately set back from the front boundary. - The proposed development will not have any adverse impacts in terms of flora/fauna, soils, water heritage or other impacts. - Appropriate arrangements have been made for dealing with wastes from the construction process.
+For this reason, this application has been made under the provisions of Section 75W of the Environmental Planning & Assessment Act 1979 (which relates to modification of Ministerial approvals).
+As such, the proposed development will be determined by the Minister for Planning. - Steam generators currently in operation are an integral part of the existing approved industrial operations on the site, and similar steam generators are operating on other sites within the site boundary of the wider Oberon Timber Complex, it is assumed that the approval for such elements were included within the overall site approval issued under DA 27/95, or subsequent modifications under Mod-83-10-2002-i, which dealt with the rebuilding of fire damaged infrastructure. - Steam is also referenced in the ERM Environmental Impact Statement from 1995 as an existing activity and as a proposed activity, (Note Pages 43, 47, 50 and 51 of the EIS). - Discussions have been held with the EPA regarding any additional requirements for licencing.
+Documentation has been provided that outlines the emissions from the proposed works, which will fit under the current licensing requirements for the site - The plant is to be located within sound proof enclosures, and no negative acoustic impacts are anticipated to occur.
+Supported by Noise Impact assessment prepared by Vipac engineers. - The subject land has a current zoning of IN1 General Industrial under the provisions of the Oberon Local Environmental Plan 2013 (LEP).
+The proposed development is permissible under the current zoning. - The proposed development is consistent with the provisions of Council's Development Control Plan, including Part D - 'Commercial & Industrial Development', - The proposed development will not have any adverse impacts in terms of flora/fauna, soils, water heritage or other impacts. - Appropriate arrangements have been made for dealing with wastes from the construction process.